pauleveritt/transcrypt_hyperapp_hydrate/doc/hello_transcrypt/index.rst

 - It doesn't include all the tags

-- It can't be used 100% in Python, because it still needs the ``h`` function from HyperApp (only 60 or so lines, but dense in concepts)
+- It can't be used 100% in Python, because it still needs the ``h`` function from Hyperapp (only 60 or so lines, but dense in concepts)

 Still, it allows us to use Python tooling (e.g. type hinting) when writing our views, rather than rely on some alien symbol representing a JavaScript